 Types of Cards

 The card themes that sell the most are Get Well, Sympathy, Birthday, and Thank You.
-Easter sells okay but mostly the religious cards rather than bunnies and chicks.
-We sell a few general religious-themed cards.
-Poor sellers for us include Hello, Thinking of You, Blank, Thanksgiving, and Christmas.
+Poor sellers for us include Blank, Thanksgiving, Christmas, and anything that doesn't have a clear sentiment on the outside.

 I didn't put out any Mother's Day cards this year (just didn't have time to make them) but suspect that they will sell pretty well.